Kalshi Legal Challenges 2026: Lawsuits, Allegations, and What Users Should Know

 Either way, this case will likely reshape how Americans interact with platforms that blend finance, information, and betting.

 Kalshi sits at the intersection of financial trading and gambling.
-Right now, the courts are deciding which one it belongs to.
+Right now, courts and regulators are deciding which classification applies.

 How Do I Find Class Action Settlements?